Everton transfer news and rumours

 The latest players linked with a move to Everton…

+James Rodriguez - Everton are closing in on an audacious summer move for the Real Madrid playmaker (Sky Sports News, August 26).

+Abdoulaye Doucoure - Everton are in talks to sign the 27-year-old midfielder from Watford (Sky Sports News, August 26); Doucoure is ready to join Everton but Watford are holding out for £25m, with Everton's opening bid rejected (Daily Mirror and Daily Mail, July 19).

-Allan - Everton have held further talks with Napoli over a £25m fee for 29-year old midfielder Allan (Daily Mail, August 25); Everton are edging closer to meeting Napoli's £36m valuation for the midfielder (Daily Mail, August 15).
+Allan - Everton are in talks with Napoli for the midfielder (Sky Sports News, August 26).
+Everton could land Allan for a £25m fee (Daily Mail, August 25); Everton are edging closer to meeting Napoli's £36m valuation for the 29-year-old (Daily Mail, August 15).

-Rafinha - Arsenal, Everton and West Ham are monitoring the Barcelona midfielder (Daily Express, August 25)

-Everton manager Carlo Ancelotti is growing increasingly agitated with the club's non-existent transfer activity (Sunday Star, August 23)
+Lewis Neilson - Everton were among a quartet of Premier League clubs to send scouts to watch Dundee United's 17-year-old left-back (Dundee Courier, August 26).

 Ben Foster - The Watford 'keeper is a shock emergency target for Everton (Sun, August 16).